-IMAM SADIQ'S "REVOLUTION" THROUGH EDUCATION
+IMAM SADIQ'S "REVOLUTION' THROUGH EDUCATION

-After a short interruption, Imam Jafar Sadiq (a.s.) resumed his teaching program, knowing that it was now safe to do so.
-Whereas Imam Zainul Abideen (a.s.) and Imam Baqir (a.s.) had fully established the center of learning, Imam Sadiq (a.s.) went one step ahead; he helped it to attain a status similar to a modern university.
+After a short interruption, Imam Jaffer Sadiq (A.S) resumed his teaching program, knowing that it was now safe to do so.
+Whereas Imam Zainul Abeedin (A.S) and Imam Baqir (A.S) had fully established the Center of Learning.
+Imam Sadiq (AS) went ahead; he helped it to attain a status similar to a modern university.

-DEVELOPMENT OF THE CENTER OF LEARNING TO HAVE THE STATUS OF A MODERN-TYPE UNIVERSITY
+DEVELOPM ENT OF THE CENTER OF LEARN ING TO HAVE THE STATUS OF A MODERN-TYPE UNIVERSITY